-Costa Rica has experienced a rapid urbanization process.
+Costa Rica has experienced a rapid urbanisation process.
 In 1990 half of the population lived in rural areas.
 By 2019 that number had decreased to 20% of the population.
 Even so, agriculture plays an important role in rural areas where it is the largest employer and poverty rates remain high.[6]
-The agricultural sector in Costa Rica has a dual structure that includes an established export sector, dominated by large-scale industrial scale farms, and a more traditional sector characterized by small-scale farms.[7]
+The agricultural sector in Costa Rica has a dual structure that includes an established export sector, dominated by large-scale industrial scale farms, and a more traditional sector characterised by small-scale farms.[7]

 - ^ World Bank.
-(2020). https://data.worldbank.org/country/costa-rica
+(2023). https://data.worldbank.org/indicator/SP.POP.TOTL?locations=CR

 - ^ World Bank.
-(2020) https://data.worldbank.org/indicator/SP.RUR.TOTL?locations=CR
+(2023) https://data.worldbank.org/indicator/SP.RUR.TOTL?locations=CR

 - ^ World Bank.
-(2020) https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?locations=CR
+(2023) https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?locations=CR

 - ^ World Bank.
-(2019). https://data.worldbank.org/indicator/SL.AGR.EMPL.ZS?locations=CR
+(2022). https://data.worldbank.org/indicator/SL.AGR.EMPL.ZS?locations=CR

 - ^ World Bank.
-(2020) https://data.worldbank.org/indicator/NV.AGR.TOTL.ZS?locations=CR
+(2023) https://data.worldbank.org/indicator/NV.AGR.TOTL.ZS?locations=CR

 - ^ OECD.
 (2019) Agricultural Policies in Costa Rica, OECD Publishing, Paris. http://dx.doi.org/10.1787/9789264269125-en